 I want to come off hormonal contraception, when can I test?

 We recommend coming off hormonal contraception for at least two to three cycles before testing – three is ideal to ensure the brain is communicating with the ovaries efficiently again, as this communication pathway becomes dysregulated when on hormonal contraception.

 You may benefit from additional support from a FUTURE WOMAN practitioner as you come off hormonal contraception.
-Our practitioners can support you with any symptoms you are concerned about in relation to coming off your contraception like heavy periods or skin health and can prepare a health plan to help with this transition.
+This is particularly helpful if you went on hormonal contraception to manage symptoms and are worried about them coming back.
+Our practitioners can prepare a comprehensive health plan to help smooth this transition.